NotYuSheng/FYP-Travel-Sensor/README.md

 ```

 ## Instructions for Cloning
-When cloning this repository, please note that certain folders are not essential for regular use and can be excluded to save space and download time.
+When cloning this repository, please note that certain folders contain non-functioning components and may be excluded to save space.
 These folders include:

 - archive: Contains deprecated files.
 - 3d models: Contains 3D models associated with the project.